open-access-policies/health-tech/index.md

 ---
-# "layout: home" provides a clean, wide-format page for a landing page.
+# index.md
-layout: home
+layout: page
-# "permalink: /" ensures this file is always the root homepage.
+title: Information Security Management System (ISMS)
 permalink: /
 ---

-# Information Security Management System (ISMS)

 This repository contains a templated set of ISMS policies and procedures that are designed for a health technology company.
 The aim is to create policies that conform to HIPAA/HITECH and SOC2.